nicola-baechi/lol-challenge/README.md

 </div>

 ## :star2: About the Project
 A project for league of legends streamers who competed in a challenge against each other.
-Whoever would hit a certain rank in game wins the challenge.
+Whoever would hit a certain rank in game first wins the challenge.
 The website displays the player who is currently winning, the progress, rank, win rate and champion stats of each player.
+## :computer: Check it out
+Check the website out [here](https://vinine-grandmaster.vercel.app/).
+Some things wont work and display properly anymore, because the challenge is over and i havent updated some values yet.
+(Might not work anymore since Heroku removed free plan 😟)

 ## :space_invader: Tech Stack
 <details>
   <summary>Client</summary>